ray-project/ray/rllib/agents/ars/README.md

 ## Overview

 [ARS](https://arxiv.org/abs/1803.07055) is a sample-efficient random search method that can outperform model-free RL algorithms.
 For each iteration, ARS discovers  new policies via random noise from a central policy and sorts these policies by their performance in the environment.
-At the end of each iteration, the best K policies ranked by performance are used to compute the final update for the central policy.
+At the end of each iteration, the best policies ranked by performance are used to compute the final update for the central policy.

 ## Documentation & Implementation: